bhoomika16/CypressAutomation/README.md

 **Prerequisites:**

-Node.js should be installed
+1) Node.js should be installed
-VS code should be installed ( not mandatory as the tests can be run from command line as well )
+2) VS code should be installed ( not mandatory as the tests can be run from command line as well )
+3) Chrome browser should be installed

 **Steps:**